5 Free Ways to Upgrade Your Next Camping Trip | Backpacker's Pantry

 Turn straws into travel containers.
 Again, when you're camping or hiking, you want to pack light.
 You can turn plastic straws into handy, portable containers that won't spill, leak or take up much space.
 Cut the straw into small pieces and melt one end using a lighter.
 Once each piece of straw dries, fill it with sugar, salt, pepper, toothpaste, antibiotic ointment or anything else you might want while you're camping.
 Then, seal the end of the straw, using your lighter, and you will have waterproof packs that won't weigh you down or take up a lot of backpack space.

 Create some mood lighting.
 A little atmosphere can really enhance the mood around your campfire.
-That said, it's not very practical to lug around tiki torches in the woods.
-If you bring along some taper or pillar candles, however, you can easily affix them to a few slim sticks and plant them in the ground in strategic areas.
+That said, it's not very practical to lug tiki torches into the woods.
+If you bring some taper or pillar candles, however, you can easily affix them to a few slim sticks and strategically plant them in the ground.
 The gentle lighting will help optimize your experience by illuminating the area around you and your camping buddies.

 Backpacker's Pantry provides convenient, lightweight food for the trail.
 Explore our freeze-dried foods and enjoy tasty nutrition while experiencing the outdoors.